I get an "SSLHandshakeFailed" error when I try to connect to my Amazon DocumentDB cluster.

 Resolve issues with connections from outside the VPC with SSH Tunneling

-You might try to connect to your Amazon DocumentDB cluster from outside a VPC.
-In this scenario, the hostname of the intermediate Amazon Elastic Compute Cloud (Amazon EC2) instance is used for the SSH tunneling process.
-If an SSL connection is made, then the client expects the hostname to match the Amazon DocumentDB endpoint that's mentioned in the certificate.
-To turn off hostname validation, use the sslAllowInvalidHostnames or tlsAllowInvalidHostnames option to your connection string.
+When you connect to your Amazon DocumentDB cluster from outside a VPC, SSH tunneling uses the hostname of the intermediate Amazon Elastic Compute Cloud (Amazon EC2) instance.
+If you make an SSL/TLS connection, then the client expects the hostname to match the Amazon DocumentDB endpoint that's mentioned in the certificate.

 Resolve issues with SSL connections that use a customer managed Route 53 CNAME

 If you use SSL/TLS to connect to a customer managed Route 53 CNAME record, then the name of the Route 53 record must match the DB cluster name.
-You see an error because the hostname isn't the same as the one mentioned in the SSL certificate of the Amazon DocumentDB resource.
+You receive an error because the hostname isn't the same as the one mentioned in the SSL certificate of the Amazon DocumentDB resource.

 Amazon DocumentDB doesn't allow you to upload custom certificates that contain the information you need to establish the SSL connection through a CNAME record.
 Instead, use the equivalent hostname check ignore flag for the end user connection through the CNAME record, such as sslAllowInvalidHostnames or tlsAllowInvalidHostnames.